plone/volto/packages/generator-volto/README.md

 yo @plone/volto --volto=12.0.0-alpha.0
 ```

-You can also pass a custom Volto branch:
+You can also pass a Volto branch or tag:

 ```bash
 yo @plone/volto --volto=plone/volto#16.3.0